makerdao/governance-manual/governance/practical-guide-voting.md

 Setting up a linked-wallet Voting Contract takes four transactions for a total of approximately 1M gas.
 The cost of setting up a linked-wallet Voting Contract is split between the hot and cold wallets so please ensure both wallets contain Ether (ETH).

 ### Delegation
 MKR holders may also delegate their MKR and allow the delegate to vote on their behalf.
-More information on delegation can be found [here](https://forum.makerdao.com/t/delegation-and-makerdao/9429) and a MKR holder's guide to delegation can be found [here](https://forum.makerdao.com/t/mkr-holder-s-guide-to-delegation/9602).
+More information on delegation can be found [here](https://pablos-buch.gitbook.io/v4nb2th2/governance/what-is-delegation).

-Anyone may choose to become a delegate.
-There are two types of delegates:
-- Recognized delegates who are whitelisted, and must meet certain requirements in exchange for more visibility and prestige.
-- Shadow delegates who are permissionless, with no requirements or responsibilities beyond that which they have agreed directly with those who delegate to them.

-The requirements to become a recognized delegate are [here](https://forum.makerdao.com/t/recognised-delegate-requirements/9421).
-Note that setting up the contract and not fulfilling the remaining requirements automatically makes one a shadow delegate.